JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

-# Mindustry integration for Archipelago (v0.1.1)
+# Mindustry integration for Archipelago (v0.2.0)
 (https://github.com/ArchipelagoMW/Archipelago)

 This repo is a fork of Anuken's Mindustry (https://github.com/Anuken/Mindustry) and has been modified to be used with Archipelago.
 Visit their repo for more information.

 To generate a World(APworld), you will need to install the Mindustry World to your Archipelago folder.
 You can find the Mindustry World release here -> (https://github.com/JohnMahglass/Archipelago-Mindustry)

 Please be aware that Linux build has not been tested yet.

- ## What has been changed?
+### What has been changed from the vanilla game?

 - Save data are separated from vanilla game so that playing Archipelago doesn't erase your vanilla saves.
 (You should still backup your saves as this is in developement)
 - Most node from the research tree has been replaced with location checks.